These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing symptoms because you feel 'relatively okay' on the day of the exam

-Why: The VA rates based on the average severity of your condition, including your worst days.
+The VA rates based on the average severity of your condition, including your worst days.
 Appearing well and downplaying symptoms on exam day can result in a rating that does not reflect your true functional impairment over time.

-Do this instead: Describe your worst-day functioning honestly.
+Instead: Describe your worst-day functioning honestly.
 Use phrases like 'On my worst days...' and 'On average I experience this X times per week/month.'
 Reference the M21-1 principle that the examiner should consider the full range of symptom severity.

 Impact: 30-60%